jambrogne/beautiful-jekyll/_posts/2021-07-26-gendered-words.md

 <img src="..\assets\img\notam-change.JPG" alt="Low priority?
 Not to PreviousCompany" style="zoom:50%;" class="center"/>

 I mean, look at the above graphic from page 108 of the FAA report.
 My previous company maintains the FAA's Federal Notice to Airmen (NOTAM) System.
-Last I checked, it's a suite of ~15 apps, most of which have their own documentation.
+Last I checked, it's a suite of about 15 apps, most of which have their own documentation.
 Those poor writers have *a lot* of files to change.
 I may only have to change a few words in my resume.